BrunoDG/Match3Clone/README.md

-# Jelly Blower - Match 3 Clone
+# Jello Masher - Match 3 Clone

 This is a simple match-3 clone, made for portfolio related learning purposes.
 The game itself is merely a template version for another Match 3 game, since all match-3 are following the same basics.